yongenportkey/LedgerHQ-app-aelf/doc/api.md

 | 2           | 0    | !0   | Input Data present, no Output Data - L is set to Lc     |
 | 3           | !0   | 0    | Output Data present, no Input Data - L is set to Le     |
 | 4           | !0   | !0   | Both Input and Output Data are present - L is set to Lc |

-#### Deprecation notice

-The `ADPU data length` field was formerly serialized as a 16bit unsigned big endian integer.
-As of version 0.2.0, this has been changed to an 8bit unsigned integer to improve compatibility with client libraries.
-In doing so, the following instructions have been deprecated.

-- 0x01 - GET_APP_CONFIGURATION
-- 0x02 - GET_PUBKEY
-- 0x03 - SIGN_MESSAGE

 ### APDU Response payload encoding